mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <img src="results/figs/vicon_bipedal_locomotion/zv_labels_optimal_2017-11-22-11-26-46.png" alt="optimal ZV labels for experiment 6 (2017-11-22-11-26-46) VICON dataset" width=%100 height=auto>

-<p align="justify">Just like we did to correct experiment 4 ZUPT phase and stride detection, here again VICON ZUPT detector is selected as the supplementary detector to include the detection of the missed stride.</p>
+<p align="justify">Just like we did to compensate for the errors in experiment 4 ZUPT phase and stride detection, here again VICON ZUPT detector is selected as the supplementary detector to correctly detect the missed stride.</p>

 <img src="data/vicon/processed/experiment6_ZUPT_detectors_strides.png" alt="ZV labels for experiment 6 (2017-11-22-11-26-46) VICON dataset" width=%100 height=auto>

-<p align="justify">Integration of optimal ZUPT detector SHOE (after filtering) with the supplementary VICON ZUPT detector provided us successfull detection of the missed stride as shown in the combined ZUPT detector plot located at the bottom.
-Corresponding stride & heading system generated trajectory and ZV labels can be seen below for the experiment 6.</p>
+<p align="justify">Integration of filtered optimal ZUPT detector SHOE with the supplementary ZUPT detector (i.e., filtered VICON) enabled successfull detection of the missed stride as shown in the combined ZUPT detector plot above (located at the bottom).
+The corrected stride & heading system trajectory and ZV labels can be seen below for the experiment 6.</p>

 <img src="results/figs/vicon_bipedal_locomotion/stride_and_heading_2017-11-22-11-26-46_corrected.png" alt="experiment 6 (2017-11-22-11-26-46) VICON dataset - trajectory" width=%100 height=auto>